NonakaVal/NonakaVal/README.md

 ┌───[ About Me ]───────────────────────▰▰▰

 Study and research drive me.
 Technology is my tool to explore and understand the vast knowledge humanity has built.
-I question everything, because I believe no truth is absolute — and without understanding the "why," we don’t truly know anything.
+I question everything and believe no truth is absolute — and without understanding the "why," we don’t truly know anything.

 I'm also an amateur writer in my spare time.